Why ipv4 versus ipv6?

 “Incidentally, “ipv8” proponents often ask why ipv6 didn’t simply stick some extra bits on the front of ipv4 addresses, instead of inventing a whole new format.
 Actually, we tried that: the “IPv4-Compatible ipv6 address” format was defined in {{RFC3513}} but deprecated by {{RFC4291}} because it turned out to be of no practical use for coexistence or transition. "

-RFC3513 https://www.rfc-editor.org/rfc/rfc3513#section-2.5.5 defines a way to tunnel ipv6 over ipv4, not a “extra bits on the front of ipv4 addresses”:
+He refers to this, RFC3513 https://www.rfc-editor.org/rfc/rfc3513#section-2.5.5 which defines a way to tunnel ipv6 over ipv4, not “extra bits on the front of ipv4 addresses”:

-The author seems to miss that everybody out there who is not part of the IETF ipv6 commission can see that ipv6 has so far been a failure.
+The author also seems to miss that everybody out there who is not part of the IETF ipv6 commission can see that ipv6 has so far been a failure.
 Despite the fact that ISP’s have no other choice than to adopt ipv6 (ipv4 address shortage) they only do so reluctantly, and others actually do not move at all.
 People are voting with their feet.
 Everybody else can see this, which is why they propose ipv8, so the world can move forward again.

+The decision to actively disallow NAT is a political decision.
+There is nothing technical about it.
 I understand that the IETF does not like NAT (who does?), but stop trying to force it.

 The decision to add all kinds of other features that are not required and make other breaking changes is also not a technical decision.
+I understand that the IETF wanted to rethink IP and add things that could be good, but this is not required.

+The decision to have 2 completely different IP-spaces which do not overlap and have completely different notation is a political decision.
 I also don’t like a extremely long 1.1.1.1.1.1.1.1.1.1.1.1.1 dot notation, just as I don’t like OID addresses, but we can deal with them, and allow applications to use this and a shorthand afterwards.

 Quote: